WSU-cshimizu/ceg4110-group-project-chimera/deliverables/Requirement and Design Specficiaton/reqs.md

 &emsp;**2.2.1** Users shall be able to click on a report to view full details, including the complete description of the sighting and any additional evidence.
 &emsp;**2.2.2** The system shall provide a feature to upvote or favorite reports that users find particularly useful or interesting.
-&emsp;**2.2.3** Users shall be able to to share reports via social media or direct links.
-&emsp;**2.2.4** Users shall be integrated with Reports.
+&emsp;**2.2.3** Users shall be integrated with Reports.
-&emsp;**2.2.5** Registered users shall have the ability to comment on other users' reports.
-&emsp;**2.2.6** Users shall be able to report inappropriate content within a report to the system administrators.
+&emsp;**2.2.4** Users shall be able to report inappropriate content within a report to the system administrators.

 ## User Story 3